zannloo/tp/docs/DeveloperGuide.md

 In our current hierarchy, `Root` -> `Group` -> `Student`, `Student` and `Group` are required to manage tasks whereas `Root` and `Group` are required to manage children.
-The `Model` component briefly mentioned this implementation, but I will delve into it more comprehensively.
+The `Model` component briefly mentioned this implementation, but I will delve into it more comprehensively in this implementation.

 We first created interfaces to represent the required logic for each of the manager, namely `IChildrenManager` and `ITaskListManager`.
 Then we created concrete classes such as `ChildrenManager` and `TaskListManager` to encapsulate